Mark Pollock helps people to build resilience and collaborate with others so that they achieve more than they thought possible.

 Unbroken by blindness in 1998, Mark became an adventure athlete competing in ultra- endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
 He also won silver and bronze medals for rowing at the Commonwealth Games and set up a motivational speaking business.

 In 2010 a fall from a second story window nearly killed him.
 Mark broke his back and the damage to his spinal cord left him paralysed.
 Now he is on a new expedition, this time to cure paralysis in our lifetime by exploring the intersection where humans and technology collide.

 As a speaker, Mark is best known for his 2018 TED Talk focused on resolving the tension between acceptance and hope (go.ted.com/markandsimone) delivered jointly with his fiancée, Simone George.
 It gathered over 1.5 million views in its first 6 months online and has been translated into 12 languages.
 He has inspired millions of people in hundreds of organisations and is a Davos, World Economic Forum, InnoTown, F.ounders, EG and Wired speaker.

 Listen to Mark’s podcast to learn more about him here

-Selected by the World Economic Forum as a Young Global Leader and appointed to the Global Futures Council on Human Enhancement, Mark is on the Board of the Christopher and Dana Reeve Foundation (USA) and is a Wings for Life Ambassador (UK).
-He is the subject of the acclaimed documentary called Unbreakable, has spoken at TED Global, Davos, Wired and is co-Founder of the global running series called Run in the Dark.Read More
+Co-Founder of the global running series called Run in the Dark (www.runinthedark.org), Mark has been selected by the World Economic Forum as a Young Global Leader and is a former member of the Global Futures Council on Human Enhancement.
+He is a UBS Global Visionary, is on the Board of the Christopher and Dana Reeve Foundation (USA) and is a Wings for Life Ambassador (Europe).

 "Explorers have a desire to make sense of the unknown.
 I believe that spirit of exploration is in all of us" Mark